 Get a complete Alaska Railroad winter train schedule here.

 The trains have fewer cars than in the summer, but they still offer the great AKRR service I have come to expect.
-There is a dining car, a lounge car, and even though they don’t offer GoldStar service in the winter, you can still get great pictures out of the open vestibules between cars in the winter – but be sure to bundle up!
+There is a dining car and a lounge car, and even though they don’t offer GoldStar service in the winter, you can still get great pictures out of the open vestibules between cars in the winter – but be sure to bundle up!

 Take the Best Route on the Alaska Railroad